NoaTzur/Pokemon-Game/README.md

 ![github pic](https://user-images.githubusercontent.com/72066777/101950986-dff46580-3bfe-11eb-8805-7e8cae0c7a6b.jpg)

-This project is a simple Pokemon game which pokemon trainers trying to catch as many pokemons as possible. or, in another words ...
+This project is a simple Pokemon game based on graphs.
+In this game pokemon trainers trying to catch as many pokemons as possible.

 ### They gotta CATCH'em all !!

 ## How can you play ?